-Nov 1 2012 - 22-inch screens may not be as affordable as the 24-inch size now but they are still an option for those on a tight budget and with limited desk space.
+Oct 28 2013 - 22-inch screens have lost much of their market due to the ever decreasing costs of the 24-inch displays.
+They still offer many of the same features and even resolutions as the larger panels but are slightly more compact.
 With this in mind, here are my selections for some of the best 22-inch LCD monitors for a variety of different uses and prices.

-With the release of Windows 8, the touch screen is becoming a much more important feature for navigating and using the computer.
+Since the release of Windows 8, the touch screen is becoming a much more important feature for navigating and using the computer.
 Desktops typically don't feature this but there is a growing market for touch enabled monitors.
-For the 22-inch screen size, the Viewsonic VX2258wm offers a relatively affordable option with a price of $315.
-It uses the older infrared technology for its multitouch technology so it isn't as fast or responsive as capacitive screens but it is functional.
+For the 22-inch screen size, the Viewsonic TD2220 offers a relatively affordable option with a price of $290.
+It uses the older optical technology for its multitouch technology so it isn't as fast or responsive as capacitive screens but it still works well enough for most and is much more affordable.
 The screen features a 1920x1080 native resolution and uses a USB connector for the multitouch interface.
 Video connectors include DVI and VGA.
 It also includes a set of 2 watt stereo speakers as well.

 Graphics work requires a high level of color support.
 Typically, this requires more expensive technology such as IPS display panels which provides the best overall color.
 NEC is a name now in the high end display business for graphics work and their EA224Wi-BK is relatively affordable with a $300 price tag.
 The 22-inch display features a typical 1920x1080 resolution and a matte coating rather than most consumer monitors with their glossy coating.
 Now the color gamut is not as wide as some of the larger professional monitors because it does use a white LED backlight system that keeps energy consumption down.
 Video connectors include DisplayPort, HDMI, DVI and VGA.
 It also includes a four port USB 2.0 hub.
 The stand supports a full range of adjustments including height, tilt, swivel and even pivot.